Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 1. **Transparency** — it documents the community’s feedback and the Review Manager’s reasoning.
 2. **Accountability** — it ensures the decision is not arbitrary, but grounded in the review discussion.
 3. **Record keeping** — it becomes the canonical reference when the library’s history is revisited years later.

+It is important to emphasize that the Boost Review Process is **not a simple vote**.
+While community input is essential, the final responsibility lies with the Review Manager, who must make the acceptance decision and define any conditions for it.

+The challenging part of this role is not just counting how many reviewers say “accept” versus “reject,” but rather carefully **weighing the substance of the reviews**.
+Some reviewers bring deep domain expertise, others provide valuable user-level feedback, and sometimes opinions may even conflict.

+A good way to think of it is like being a **journal editor or a judge**: you don’t decide by tallying up “yes” and “no,” but by looking at the strength and clarity of the arguments.
+The Review Manager’s task is to listen to all perspectives, recognize which concerns are critical versus which are minor preferences, and then synthesize these into a fair and balanced conclusion.
+The goal is not only to serve the library author but also to uphold the long-term quality and integrity of Boost as a whole.

 ---